-Using a Nest thermostat is one of the most convenient ways to perfect the daily schedule of your HVAC system.
-This smart thermostat can recognize your preferences and automatically make changes.
-But as you may expect, it won’t work properly or at all if you see an error code show up.
-The specific error code supplies useful information about the root of the problem, something a trained technician can use to present solutions that much quicker.
+Installing a Nest thermostat is one of the most convenient ways to perfect the day-to-day schedule of your comfort system.
+This smart thermostat can be taught your preferences and automatically make changes.
+But as you might expect, it won’t work correctly or at all if you see an error code appear.
+The precise error code provides useful information about the underlying problem, something a professional technician can use to offer solutions that much sooner.

-Let’s consider seven of the most likely error codes you could find on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you could address it and the approximate cost to do so.
-Don’t forget that while the price will ultimately depend on the precise Nest model, you can count on paying between $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific components necessary to complete repairs.
+Listed below are seven of the most common error codes you might discover on your Nest thermostat.
+We’ll walk you through the basics of each error code along with how you might address it and the projected cost to do so.
+Keep in mind that while the costs will ultimately be dependent on the precise Nest model, you can count on paying between $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific components necessary to finish repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on the screen until the issue is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
+As this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on the screen until the issue is resolved.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have appeared further along in your home’s electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A certified technician can examine electrical connections and wiring until they uncover the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring could have disconnected or become damaged, or a disconnection might have occurred further along in the electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A trained technician will examine electrical connections and wiring until they uncover the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not merely a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start inspecting connectors.
+They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software issue.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.

-They’ll disconnect the power and progressively inspect each wire, making sure they are fully placed into the connector with the correct amount of bare copper.
-When they find the damaged connector, it can be replaced for a new one.
+They’ll shut off the power and gradually inspect each wire, making sure they are fully inserted into the connector with the correct amount of uncovered copper.
+After they find the problem connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is severely hot.
-The HVAC system can fail and stop sending power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will eventually power down.
-In the event the breakers are on, you can inspect a couple of other places before consulting a professional technician.
+This critical error code can appear when the weather outside is particularly hot.
+The HVAC system can fail and stop giving power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently turn off.
+Assuming the breakers are on, you can check a couple of other places before consulting a professional technician.

-As this error can deplete your thermostat’s battery, the first step could be supplying enough power to figure out if this specific error code is what you’re working with.
-You can separate the thermostat from its base and provide power through a USB cable.
-If it displays error code 195, you should continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it will likely be best to call a pro.
+As this error can deplete your thermostat’s battery, the first step may be supplying enough power to determine if this specific error code is what you’re facing.
+You can separate the thermostat from its base and supply power by using a USB cable.
+In the event it displays error code 195, you can continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t find anything wrong with these components, it will probably be best to call a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-A technician will meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This will sometimes stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
+A technician can carefully inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it can still prevent you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
+While this error code isn’t critical, it could still stop you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining enough power.
 You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+If not, you need a Nest Power Connector.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excessive power is transported inside the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off as soon as possible.
-You can then get a hold of a professional technician with the proper experience identifying and fixing electrical problems.
+Like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If too much power is transported inside the Nest’s wiring, it could damage internal components and may even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to turn the power off straightaway.
+You can then get a hold of a professional technician with the proper experience identifying and resolving electrical malfunctions.

 e73 – Critical

-This could be as simple as the breaker being switched off, but it may also be something with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing seems to be out of place, it’s a good idea to speak with a local professional.
+This could be as easy as the breaker being turned off, but it could also be a problem with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+If nothing appears to be out of place, it’s a good idea to speak with a local professional.